-Saudi Arabia pulls off biggest IPO in history -- but is bigger really better?
+Saudi Arabia pulls off biggest IPO in history — but is bigger really better?

 |UNITED STATES OIL FUND L.P.

-China failed to come in as big as expected and individual foreign investors decided to take a wait and see attitude.
-Not only do you have to worry about the Saudi Government, but you also have to be concerned about the price of oil.
-Can Saudi Araba still control the price as they did before?
+China failed to come in as big as expected, and individual foreign investors decided to take a wait-and-see attitude.
+Not only do you have to worry about the Saudi government, but you also have to be concerned about the price of oil.
+Can Saudi Araba still control the price as it did before?

 You have record production in the U.S.; you have concerns that global demand may peak.
 But more than anything, you have to be partners with a government that is very hard to trust.
 Just because Saudi Aramco is bigger it isn’t necessarily better.